What is the Qualifier?

 All Qualifying workouts will be adapted and scaled, where necessary, for the Teens category.
 The top 10 athletes in this category will be invited to participate in the finals.

 The Team category is open to anyone who is participating in the Online Qualifier in a team.
 Each team consists out of 4 athletes of 2 male and 2 female athletes.
 The Team Captain must register for the whole Team and will be responsible for entering scores for the whole team.

-During our online qualifier, athletes of the Team Elite and Team RX’d divisions are will do the same qualifier workouts.
-After the Online Qualifier, your ranking on the leaderboard determines your placement in the Team Elite or Team RX division.
+During our online qualifier, athletes of the Team Elite and Team RX’d divisions will do the same qualifier workouts.
+"The qualifier workouts are specially designed team workouts and are not to be performed individually.
+The TEAM must do the workouts together at the same location at the same moment within the qualifier period.
+After the Online Qualifier, your ranking on the leaderboard determines your placement in the Team Elite or Team RX.
 Please note that in order to compete in the Elite Teams category ALL athletes from the team must be able to do at least 5 bar muscle-ups and workouts 1.5 times their body weight.